Dave Lombardo: Slayer

 When he was 16, Lombardo's friends told him about a guitar player, Kerry King, who lived a few blocks away.
 Lombardo dropped by King's house to meet him.
-Lombardo introduced himself, mentioned he played drums and shared that he wanted to start a band.
+Lombardo introduced himself, mentioned he played drums, and shared that he wanted to start a band.
 King jammed with Lombardo and later showed Lombardo his guitar collection.
 The two quickly realized they shared some of the same musical interests.
 After rehearsing in Lombardo's garage several times, King introduced the drummer to another guitarist named Jeff Hanneman.
 The three rehearsed several times before they decided they needed a singer and bass player.
 King had previously played with Tom Araya in a band called Quits and decided to introduce Araya to Lombardo and Hanneman.

 With Slayer's line-up now complete, Lombardo stabbed out the now iconic logo and the band began to develop their groundbreaking sound.
 Slayer recorded their debut album Show No Mercy soon after.
 Lombardo enlisted producer Rick Rubin for their third album Reign in Blood (1986).
 Lombardo left the band during their tour to promote Reign in Blood, stating, "I wasn't making any money.
 I figured if we were gonna be doing this professionally, on a major label, I wanted my rent and utilities paid."
 Tony Scaglione of Whiplash was enlisted to replace Lombardo.
 Unhappy with the change, Rick Rubin repeatedly called Lombardo asking his return.
 Lombardo initially refused before eventually returning to the band in 1987.

 Lombardo recorded drums on the Slayer albums South of Heaven (1988) and Seasons in the Abyss (1990).
 He left the band again in 1992.
 Lombardo left Slayer because he wanted to be present for his first child's birth.
 Lombardo told his bandmates at the beginning of the pregnancy, stating he would be unable to tour the last two weeks of September.
 He got a phone call from Slayer's manager, Rick Sales, stating that they were booking a festival in September.
 Lombardo, however, was firm in his decision and insisted he would not miss his child's birth.

 Ten years after leaving Slayer, Lombardo got a phone call from the band in 2001, asking if he would like to perform a few shows.
-Jeff was eager for Dave to return, but Kerry was less enthusiastic.
-King thought Dave was not up to snuff, but was "blown away" by Dave's performance in rehearsals.
-Kerry later said, "He's got the feet and he's got the hands, he's not missing a step."
+Hanneman was eager for Dave to return, but King was less enthusiastic.
+King thought Lombardo was not up to snuff, but was "blown away" by Lombardo's performance in rehearsals.
+King later said, "He's got the feet and he's got the hands, he's not missing a step."